stanum74/web-sprint-challenge-javascript-fundamentals/README.md

 #### Task A: Closure

 This challenge takes a look at closures as well as scope.
-* [ ] Find this challenge in the index.js file.
+* [x ] Find this challenge in the index.js file.
 Read the instructions carefully!

 #### Task B: Objects and Arrays

 Test your knowledge of advanced array methods and callbacks.
-* [ ] Find this challenge in the index.js file.
+* [x ] Find this challenge in the index.js file.
 Read the instructions carefully!

 #### Task C: Prototypes